 It was while he was a POW there, that he was selected to go out on a work detail at Camp 10-C at Lipa, Batangas.
 The POWs in this camp were used as labor on a farm and to build runways at Lipa Airfield.
+It is known that there were two detachments of POWs.
+One day the one detachment of POWs worked on the airfield and the next day they worked on the farm.
+The detachment that worked on the farm was sent to the airfield the next day.
 It was during this time that his family received a postcard from him which stated he was well.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON SERGEANT LESLIE H KRAUSE IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=